begin with a free consultation (949) 870-3800

 A successful premises liability claim often depends on how quickly your legal team can gather and protect evidence.
 Hazards are often cleaned up or fixed shortly after someone gets hurt, and important video footage might be erased within days.
 That is why our process begins with an immediate and thorough investigation.

-One of our skilled Orange County property injury attorneys will visit the scene, document the conditions with photos, locate and speak with witnesses, and send out legal notices to make sure any key information, such as surveillance videos or maintenance logs, is kept safe.
+One of our skilled Orange County property injury attorneys will visit the scene, document the conditions with photos, locate and speak with witnesses, and send legal notices to make sure that any key information, such as surveillance videos or maintenance logs, is preserved.

 Taking immediate steps helps preserve vital evidence and builds a stronger case, whether the incident occurred at a resort in Newport Beach, a retail center in Riverside, or an apartment complex in Anaheim.